 $20 x 1.5 = $30 per hour in overtime pay

-So if our salaried non-exempt employee earning a $1,000 per week works 50 hours in a workweek, you would actually owe them $1,300.
+So, if our salaried non-exempt employee who is earning $1,000 per week works 50 hours in a workweek, you would actually owe them $1,300.
 This is the flat $1,000 salary plus 10 additional hours of overtime at $30 per hour (or $300 additional overtime hours).

 Where does the fluctuating workweek method fit in?